 What size pan should I use?

 For a recipe with 3 cups of flour (360 grams), my favorite size is 9 x 5 inches when measured on the bottom.
-(It will hold 8 cups of water if you want to compare with a pan you already have.)
+(It will hold 8 cups of water if you want to compare it with a pan you already have.)

 Your bread dough should roughly fill the loaf pan half full.

-If it’s a dense recipe with lots of seeds, whole grains, or whole-grain flour, it won’t rise as high so you could use a slightly smaller pan.
 If it’s a high-rising light and fluffy loaf, you might want to use a larger pan.

-If the only pans you have are too small, cut the dough into portions and make rolls, a free-form loaf or a second mini-loaf with the extra dough.
+If the only pans you have are too small, cut the dough into portions and make rolls, a free-form loaf, or a second mini-loaf with the extra dough.